-Hypoxic C: These sites are causing adverse conditions in the marine sediments immediately

-• Anoxic: These sites are causing severe damage to the marine habitat as a result of releases of organic material.
+- Hypoxic C: These sites are causing adverse conditions in the marine sediments immediately adjacent to the net pens as a result of releases of organic material. - Anoxic: These sites are causing severe damage to the marine habitat as a result of releases of organic material.